 PARIS SAINT-LAZARE STATION

-Commercial gallery - 80 shops
+A commercial gallery of 80 shops

 - Client: SOAVAL, SNCF